FrazierMark/Learn_React_JS/README.md

 # Learn_React_JS
-Repository of 4 React projects to cement my React knowledge.
+Repository of 4 React projects to practice with React.